 I am a theoretical cosmologist.
-My research is aimed at the most fundamental questions about the universe: what is the mechanism that set the big bang initial conditions? how can we better understand the cosmic evolution on large scales? what is the universe composed of? and how will it be changing in the future?
+My research is aimed at the most fundamental questions about the universe: what is the mechanism that set the big bang initial conditions? what is the universe composed of? and how will it be changing in the future?
 I use the tools of both general relativity and quantum field theory to address these problems.
 More specifically, I have been studying different models of the very early universe with the aim of ultimately developing an improved cosmology that provides an explanation of observational data.

-I wrote another, award-winning thesis at Munich University, studying philosophical implications of quantum physics.
+I wrote another, award-winning PhD thesis at Munich University in 2010, studying philosophical implications of quantum physics.
 The Philosophy of Science remains an interest.
 Besides my research in Cosmology, I am actively participating in the dialogue with Philosophy and the Humanities in general.